Types of Nonimmigrant Work Visas

 - The position must meet the minimum education requirement.

 - Per Federal regulations, the job offered must require a Bachelor’s degree or higher, and must require that the degree be earned in a specific field, or a closely related group of fields (e.g., Electronic Engineering or Computer Science, not Electronic Engineering or business).

 - Must pay the required H-1B wage.

-- The H-1B wage will be analyzed by Academic Employment Services once the completed request is received.
+- The H-1B wage will be analyzed by Risk Management once the completed request is received.
 The regulations require the department to pay either the “actual wage” paid to similar positions in the department or the “prevailing wage” established by the U.S. Department of Labor Data, whichever is higher.

 - The position must be fully benefits eligible.

 - The position must be eligible for full benefits for faculty and staff.

 Staff – The individual must qualify for H-1B status

 The individual must possess the minimum education and experience required for the H-1B job and have no background issues that would prevent them from taking up H-1B status.
 Please contact Risk Management to discuss.